dmx-systems/dmx-documentation/docs/devel.rst

 Introduction
 ************

+DMX is a plugin container on top of a semantic storage.

+TODO: explain semantic storage

-The DMX plattform is an application server written in Java.
+The DMX platform is an application server written in Java.
 It provides a framework for application developers.

 .. hint::